Unsteady evolution of slip and drag in surfactant-contaminated superhydrophobic channels: Discussion

 To summarise, we have shown how a disturbance to the surfactant concentration field can undergo wave-steepening as it propagates under a laminar channel flow bounded by SHSs.
-This nonlinear evolution is shared by the distributions of the effective slip and drag reduction in microchannel applications, emphasising the importance of treating these as dynamic quantities in time-evolving flows.
+This nonlinear evolution is shared by the distributions of the effective slip and drag reduction in microchannel applications, emphasising the importance of treating these as dynamic quantities in time-evolving flows. \jl{We hope our theoretical study will encourage further experimental work to study these effects and gain some practical insight for applications which take place in environments where surfactant concentrations can vary in time and space.
+In the first instance, our closed-form asymptotic solutions for the drag reduction in various parts of the parameter space can provide testable predictions for experimental studies in well-controlled laboratory settings. }